 - 9. Disobeying school policies and regulations about conduct on school buses. - 10.
 Fighting, committing physical abuse, threatening physical abuse or assault. - 11.
 Committing extortion or coercion, or blackmail; that is, obtaining money or other objects of value from an unwilling person, or forcing an individual to act through the show of force or threat of force. - 12.
 Verbal abuse, that is: name-calling, making ethnic or racial slurs or derogatory statements addressed publicly to others that may substantially disrupt the school program or incite violence. - 13.
 Possessing, distributing, or accessing pornographic, nude or partially nude, obscene, lewd, or indecent materials in any media format. - 14.
 Engaging in inappropriate physical or sexual conduct disruptive to other students or the school environment. - 15.
-Possessing, smoking, or using tobacco products. - 16.
+Possessing and/or using tobacco products and e-cigarrettes. - 16.
 Behaving in any way that disrupts the school environment or educational process. - 17.
-Possessing a paging device, including cellular telephones. - 18.
+Violation of personal communication device prohibition. - 18.
 Bullying, harassment, and making hit lists.